Scotch Teas ( Scottish)

 Instructions

-• Press the mixture into the greased pan.
+• Press the mixture firmly into the prepared baking pan.